HSA/FSA | Pre-tax savings available via Flex*

 So, what can parents do to ensure their babies are sleeping well?

 First and foremost, it's important to create a sleep environment that is as dark as possible.
+For a comprehensive step-by-step approach, see our updated guide: How to Make a Nursery Pitch Black for Better Baby Sleep.
 This means turning off all lights in the room, including any electronic devices with screens.
 If you need a nightlight to see when attending to your baby, choose one that emits a dim red light - it has been shown to have less of an impact on melatonin production.
 Installing 100% blackout shades can create the ultimate sleeping environment at any time of the day, and block out any external light sources.

 Complete darkness is important for sleeping babies because it promotes the production of melatonin, helps maintain circadian rhythms and may reduce the risk of myopia.
 As parents, we can take steps to create a sleep environment that is as dark as possible to support our babies' sleep and overall health.